Why not take a break on Mull in October?

 By the middle to late October the island is beginning to prepare for the winter.
 Boats are taken out of the water, seasonal enterprises close and a different atmosphere takes over.
 The days are shorter, which means there is more time for relaxing in the evenings.
 All the cottages bar Shieling have a wood burning stove to sit beside and they all have a strong reading light!

 There is usually plenty of wildlife at Treshnish.
 Apart from the Red deer rut, you might see Whooper swans stopping off on the lochan above the Treshnish Cottages or a lonely Lapwing.
 You might even spot the family of Long tailed tits in the woodland beside the Ensay Burn.
-Have a look at Prasad’s blog where you can find out what he has seen in previous Octobers.
+Have a look back in the history of Prasad’s blog where you can find out what has seen in previous Octobers.

 Clear skies in October